 Individuals who are not already enrolled as KU graduate students must complete an application to the Graduate School for admission into the certificate program and submit an application fee along with the following materials:

-- Official undergraduate transcript.
+- Official undergraduate and any post-graduate transcripts.

 - An unofficial copy of your KU transcript.